moltar/projen-turborepo/API.md

 - *Type:* `string`
 - *Default:* "latest"

-Version requirement of `jsii-release` which is used to publish modules to npm.
+Version requirement of `publib` which is used to publish modules to npm.

 ---